The EU Pay Transparency Directive deadline has now passed. Join our webinar with Mercer to uncover what this means for employers.

 All Articles

-Compa-Ratio: A Complete Guide to Fair and Competitive Compensation
+A Complete Guide to Using Compa-Ratio to Set Fair and Competitive Compensation

-By comparing an employee's salary to the midpoint of their salary range, the compa-ratio sheds light on pay equity, disparities, and alignment with compensation strategies.
-It ensures that employees are paid fairly while helping organizations meet their budgetary and strategic goals.
-It also helps to identify at-risk employees who may be underpaid or spot over-payment anomalies.
+By comparing an employee's salary to the midpoint of their salary range, the compensation ratio sheds light on pay equity, disparities, and alignment with compensation strategies.
+It helps organizations pay employees fairly while meeting budgetary and strategic goals, and it surfaces at-risk employees who may be underpaid or anomalies where someone is overpaid.

 Understanding compa-ratios is critical for designing effective pay structures, retaining top talent, and maintaining trust within the workforce.